Cofo-admin/Cofo_ph_pc/README.md

 Install the chrome extention and once Enter your UserName and change theme between black and white

-Enter two numbers and choose a unsolved problem between the numbers and open it in a new tab
+Enter two numbers then extension will choose a unsolved problem between the numbers and open it in a new tab !

 Now no need to explore problemset page for a new problem just enter 2 numbers !!!!!!!!!!